jadid800/cp-solutions/README.md

 # cp-solutions
-you can contribute by adding solutions along with problem number. (for instance #213C_codeforces then solution at the bottom ). owner- Niful Islam
+you can contribute by adding solutions along with problem number. (for instance type  #213C_codeforces at the top and then solution  ). or you can name the file similar to the problem number (such as 321B.cpp or String_LCM.cpp) owner- Niful Islam